-The Miller’s Factory Year 9 Centre has been developed to meet the particular needs of adolescents by offering a distinct space and a specialised curriculum.
-All Warragul campus Year 9 students are based at the converted factory for the duration of the year.
-The students move between campuses to take advantage of specialised facilities for Arts/Technology subjects and for certain formal events.
+All Warragul Campus Year 9 students are based at the converted factory for the duration of the year and the students move between campuses to take advantage of specialised facilities for Arts/Technology subjects and for certain formal events.

 Throughout the year, students are asked to consider their own values and expectations, as well as to consider their role within our immediate community and then how they can contribute as a global citizen.
 There is an ongoing emphasis on considering individual responsibility as well as promoting an understanding of the social responsibility students have to their community.

-The Personal Development Program is designed to be an exciting and inspiring academic, physical, spiritual and emotional journey for our students and addresses four specific areas:
+The Personal Development Program is designed to be an exciting and inspiring academic, physical, spiritual and emotional journey for our students and addresses fivespecific areas:

 - City Experience

 The structure of the Personal Development Program links in effectively with the Duke of Edinburgh’s Award, which all Year 9 students are invited to complete.

 The Thinking and Learning component of the Year 9 program at the Warragul Campus enables students to explore their own place in the world, contribute to community, critically evaluate historical, religious, philosophical and social influences as well as develop positive applications for transformative technologies.

 Map of the Miller’s Factory Year 9 Centre